-Last Wednesday marked the 30th anniversary of Iran’s storming of American Embassy in Tehran and taking 52 people as hostages for 444 days.
-Apparently this event is celebrated on a yearly basis in Iran.
+Last Wednesday marked the 30th anniversary of Iran’s storming of the American Embassy in Tehran and taking 52 people as hostages for 444 days.
+Apparently, this event is celebrated on a yearly basis in Iran.
 However this year, such ‘celebration’ was also used by the oppositions here to protest against the ruling party.
 Image source: Britannica

 Our driver told us that there will be a protest when he came to pick us in the morning.
 He said that it is a yearly event here in Iran.
 Then when we were at work, news of the protest getting violent began to filter in.

 Iranian protesters took to the streets today as they do every Nov.
 4 to mark the 30th anniversary of the U.S. embassy takeover.

 But this year, opponents of the Iranian regime used the government sanctioned day of street demonstrations to challenge the hard line administration.